 firstname.lastname@example.org, extension 110

 Trudi White joined the parish staff in 2004, bringing with her experience in Volunteer and Ministry Management, and sales training.
-Trudi is a graduate of Wheaton College (Norton, MA) and the Education for Ministry Program of the University of the South (Sewanee, TN).
+Trudi holds a BA from Wheaton College (Norton, MA), an MS from Bay Path College (Longmeadow, MA) and completed the Education for Ministry Program from the University of the South (Sewanee, TN).
 A Certified Volunteer Administrator (CVA) and Spiritual Director, Trudi assists our community in matching people’s gifts and talents with ministerial opportunities, and focuses on community building and empowerment of all the baptized.